 Russ remains a big band trumpet player at heart who's just wild about the music of Duke Ellington and Count Basie, but also has a great love for the music of J.S.
 Bach.
 Horns a Plenty concerts are always about discovering something new in every piece.
 They may play a Sousa march, followed by some big band swing, a Scott Joplin rag and a Bach fugue.
 The thread that is common throughout is the love of music.

 Russ believes that one of the greatest blessings of being a life-long musician are the life-long friendships that come with it.
-Russ first met John in 7th grade, at James Lick Junior High School, in San Francisco.
 Like most life-long players, Russ sees music as a expression and a gift of love to all of life.
 This isn't simply fun.
 Music is so much more than that, and he hopes you get that when you listen to Horns a Plenty.

-Russ lives in a 90 year old bungalow in Alameda with his wife, Katie, (a professional violinist with the San Francisco Ballet Orchestra), his son and three cats.
+Russ lives in a 97 year old bungalow in Alameda with his wife, Katie, (a professional violinist with the San Francisco Ballet Orchestra), and three cats.